-Whether you’re out for a leisurely ride, or on the path of weight loss, it can all come to a screeching halt if pain or injury occur.
+Whether you’re out for a leisure ride, or on the path of weight loss, it can all come to a screeching halt if pain or injury occur.
 But did you know that bicycle-related pain and injuries are commonly associated with poor bike fit.
 So if you have pain related specifically to cycling, you might have a bike fit problem.

 Bike Fit Basics

 – Keep a controlled but relaxed grip of the handlebars

 – Change your hand position on the handlebars frequently for upper body comfort

 – When pedaling, your knee should be slightly bent at the bottom of the pedal stroke

 Problem: Anterior (Front) Knee Pain

 Possible causes are having a saddle that is too low, pedaling at a low cadence (speed), using your quadriceps muscles too much when pedaling, misaligned bicycle cleat for those who use clipless pedals, and muscle imbalance in your legs (strong quadriceps and weak hamstrings).

 Possible causes include poor handlebar or saddle position.
 A poorly placed handlebar might be too low, at too great a reach, or at too short a reach.
 A saddle with excessive downward tilt can be a source of neck pain.